How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 Understanding the Document Object Model (DOM) helps when working with both.
 It’s basically the map of the page that your script will explore.

-Challenges of Scraping Dynamic Content
+Challenges of Scraping Dynamic Web Pages

 When a page uses JavaScript to tweak parts of the page after it loads, your web scraper won’t see that dynamic content in raw HTML.
 A script might call APIs or respond to clicks, which sends new network requests.